“On Your Feet” Logic Guessing Game (K-2)

 Our Shark Tank Simulation: A Multi-Week Unit with Surprising Results!

-by Lindsay Lord Linday Lord, GT teacher in St. Tammany Parish in Louisiana, made quite a splash when she shared about her students’ Shark Tank experience in a social media group!
+by Lindsay Lord Lindsay Lord, GT teacher in St. Tammany Parish in Louisiana, made quite a splash when she shared about her students’ Shark Tank experience in a social media group!
 I wasn’t the only one who wanted more details, and I’m thrilled that she agreed to share more in a guest blog post.
 Thank … Read more

 Hands-On Project: Growing Crystal Gardens